 Scones will keep for a week in an air-tight container.
-I like to freeze my extra scones and defrost them when I am craving them.
+I like to freeze my extra scones and defrost them when I crave them.

 Should scones be crumbly?

 This is a tough one.
-Scones are not supposed to be super crumbly, and it is going to depend on the gluten free flour blend you use.
+Scones are not supposed to be super crumbly, and it will depend on the gluten free flour blend you use.
 If you don't use a gluten free flour blend with starches like tapioca, potato, or corn starch...you do run the risk of having crumbly scones.